tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/configuration.md

 ## ___NOTE:___
-The [dapp basics tutorial](../tutorials/basics.md#create-the-dapp) you may have already followed using HotPocket Dev Kit contains a file called `hp.cfg.override`.
+The [DApp basics tutorial](../tutorials/basics.md#create-the-dapp) you may have already followed using HotPocket Dev Kit contains a file called `hp.cfg.override`.
 This file can be used to bind attributes to the `hp.cfg` file that is used inside the node in your HotPocket cluster.